thoughtbot/maintaining-open-source-projects/book/02-community.md

 > stackoverflow.com/questions/tagged/factory-girl.
 Closing this issue for now.

 > This issue seems specific to your application rather than with
 > factory_girl itself.
-I suggest you ask about it in
+I suggest you ask about it in:
+>
+> stackoverflow.com/questions/tagged/factory-girl
+>
-> stackoverflow.com/questions/tagged/factory-girl, which will get attention from
-> more people than in this issue tracker.
+> It will get attention from more people than in this issue tracker.
 Thanks!

 Some issues get stale, with not even the requester chiming in it anymore.
 It’s impossible to solve a bug report when there is not enough information, or when there's nobody